FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-04.md

-processing packets (device of interest, the DUT), running on a server hardware and using operating system functions as appropriate, with server hardware resources shared across all programs and the operating system.
+processing packets (device of interest, the DUT), running on a server hardware and using operating system functions as appropriate, with server hardware resources shared across all programs and the operating system running on that same server.

-DUT is effectively "nested" within SUT.
+A DUT is effectively "nested" within an SUT.

 Due to a shared multi-tenant nature of SUT, DUT is subject to interference (noise) coming from the operating system and any other software running on the same server.
-Some sources of noise can be eliminated (e.g. by pinning DUT program threads to specific CPU cores and isolating those cores to avoid context switching).
+Some sources of noise can be to some degree eliminated (e.g. by pinning DUT program threads to specific CPU cores and isolating those cores to avoid context switching).
 But some noise remains after all such reasonable precautions are applied.
 This